-At their yearly economic work conference, Chinese leaders pledged fine-tuning to ensure stable and more balanced growth while fighting inflation, but offered no major shifts in policy.
+SHANGHAI (AP) - Chinese leaders pledged to seek stable and more balanced growth while fighting inflation, ending a top-level economic planning session without major shifts in policy.

-It also pledged to keep curbs on the property sector in place to guard against a rebound in prices, and called for keeping the value of China’s currency, the yuan, “basically stable,” according to a statement issued by the official Xinhua News Agency.
+The gathering also called for keeping the value of China's currency, the yuan, "basically stable," according to a statement issued by the official Xinhua News Agency.

-With labor unrest flaring and financial conditions deteriorating across many sectors, from small companies to government-backed building projects, Beijing’s mantra is “stability.”
+With labor unrest flaring and financial conditions deteriorating across many sectors, from small companies to government-backed building projects, the mantra is "stability."

 An expected transition next year to a new generation of communist leaders has accentuated Beijing's obsession with keeping control.

 China's economy grew 9.1 percent in July-September but is expected to slow to below 9 percent growth in the coming year, as weaker demand at home compounds the impact from fragile conditions in Europe and the United States.